-Local children in placement adoptions tend to be younger than children adopted from other countries (Figure 7).
-In 1998-99, 97% of local children were aged under 5 years compared with 79% of children adopted from other countries.
-This may be due to the fact that it is a more lengthy process to adopt a child from another country than it is to adopt a child in Australia and also the children intercountry organisations identify as in need of adoption are older.
+Local children in placement adoptions tend to be younger than children adopted from other countries (Figure 5).
+In 1999-00, 94% of local children in placement adoptions were aged under 5 years compared with 79% of children adopted from other countries.
+This may be due to the fact that it is a more lengthy process to adopt a child from another country than it is to adopt a child in Australia and also that children identified by intercountry organisations as in need of adoption tend to be older.